Deano10134/Phase--2-project-react/README.md

 ## Project Overview

-It is a simple React application that allows a user to view a list of movies.
+This is a simple React application that allows a user to view a list of movies.
 The user can add a new movie to the list, edit existing movies, and delete movies from the list.
-For simplicity, the list is limted to just 10 from the movie db API.
+For simplicity, the list is limted to just 10 from the movie TMDB API:'https://www.themoviedb.org/'.
 The application uses React Router v7 for navigation between different pages.
 It also uses a mock backend using Json Server to simulate CRUD operations.
 ## Features
 - View a list of movies
 - Add a new movie